-The use of circumcision for medical or health reasons is an issue that continues to be debated.
-The American Academy of Pediatrics (AAP) found that the health benefits of newborn male circumcision (prevention of urinary tract infections, penile cancer, and transmission of some sexually transmitted infections, including HIV) outweigh the risks, but the benefits are not great enough to recommend universal newborn circumcision.
+Experts still debate the benefits of circumcision for medical or health reasons.
+However, the American Academy of Pediatrics found that though the health benefits of newborn circumcision outweigh the risks, the benefits are not great enough to recommend it across the board.

-Parents should talk with their doctor about the benefits and risks of the procedure before deciding whether to circumcise a male child.
-Other factors, such as your culture, religion, and personal preference, will also be involved in your decision.
+Talk with your doctor about the benefits and risks of the procedure before deciding whether to circumcise your child.
+You can also consider culture, religion, and personal preference when choosing whether to circumcise your child.

 - Less risk of urinary tract infections

-- A reduced risk of some sexually transmitted diseases in men
+- A lower risk of some sexually transmitted diseases

-- Protection against penile cancer and a lower risk of cervical cancer in female sex partners
+- Protection against cancer of the penis and a lower risk of cervical cancer in sex partners

-- Prevention of balanitis (inflammation of the glans) and balanoposthitis (inflammation of the glans and foreskin)
+- Prevention of balanitis (inflammation of the head of the penis) and balanoposthitis (inflammation of the foreskin and head of the penis)

 - Prevention of phimosis (the inability to retract the foreskin) and paraphimosis (the inability to return the foreskin to its original location)

-Note: Some studies show that good hygiene can help prevent certain problems with the penis, including infections and swelling, even if the penis is not circumcised.
-In addition, using a condom during sex will help prevent STDs and other infections.
+Some studies show that good hygiene can help prevent certain problems with the penis, including infections and swelling, even if the penis isn't circumcised.
+In addition, using a condom during sex will help prevent STIs and other infections.

 Like any other surgical procedure, there are risks in getting circumcision.
 But this risk is low.
 Problems linked to circumcision include: